ruian/Bintje/README.md

     ```php
     Ruian\Benchmark\Bintje->wait()
-    //Break the process, will endwait() is not launch
+    //Break the process, while endwait() is not launch
     //@return void
     ```